Vagr9K/gatsby-advanced-starter/README.md

   * gh-pages for deploying to GitHub pages
   * CodeClimate configuration file and badge

-NOTE: Feel free to check out [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter) if you are insterested in a more opionated starter with Material Design in mind.
+NOTE: Feel free to check out [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter) if you are interested in a more opinionated starter with Material Design in mind.

 ## Getting Started